 The National Defense Research Institute (NDRI), a federally funded research and development center (FFRDC), conducts RAND research for the Office of the Secretary of Defense (OSD), the Joint Staff, the Unified Combatant Commands, the defense agencies, the United States Marine Corps, and the United States Navy.
 RAND research for the U.S. Air Force is carried out within RAND Project AIR FORCE, while research for the U.S. Army is carried out within RAND Arroyo Center.

 The primary function of NDRI is research on complex national defense policy and strategy problems, where multidisciplinary capability, objectivity, and an explicit national-interest charter are essential.
 The NDRI Director is Jack Riley.
 NDRI research program is overseen by an advisory board composed of representatives of key sponsors within DoD.
-NDRI research is conducted within four centers: Acquisition and Technology Policy, Forces and Resources Policy, Intelligence Policy, and International Security and Defense Policy, and Navy and Marine Forces.
+NDRI research is conducted within five centers: Acquisition and Technology Policy, Forces and Resources Policy, Intelligence Policy, International Security and Defense Policy, and Navy and Marine Forces.

 As an FFRDC, NDRI has a special relationship with its research sponsors.
 The primary source of analytic expertise for OSD and other DoD elements over the past 30 years, NDRI has established a unique, irreplaceable capability and capacity.
 NDRI researchers have acquired an in-depth knowledge of OSD’s requirements and institutional character and have used these to suggest innovative, effective ways of implementing current policy as well as to evaluate new, realistic policy options.
 The efficiency of the research effort has been aided by the development and maintenance of a base of knowledge and theory—that is, an institutional memory—as well as a suite of methods and tools.
 This infrastructure not only aids in and is further elaborated by long-term research efforts but also stands ready to support high-priority, short-run sponsor analytic needs.